 Whether you have just moved to the area or your child is about to start school for the first time, our team is excited to welcome you to San José Unified.
-Pre-enrollment for the 2021-2022 school year begins on December 1 and we look forward to supporting you through the online enrollment process while our Enrollment Center is closed to the public due to COVID-19.
+Pre-enrollment for the 2021-2022 school year begins on December 1 and we look forward to supporting you through the enrollment process!

 To ensure your enrollment application can be processed as efficiently as possible while our Enrollment Center is closed to the public due to COVID-19, please make sure you follow the steps below.

 If you are interested in preschool enrollment, please click HERE.

 Step 2: Fill Out and Submit Your Application

 Whatever option you choose, please make sure to include all required documents!